 § 2.1 Goals

-Identification of a set of top-level guidelines, standards and references governing the design, development, fabrication, testing, deployment and operation of pressurized habitable vessels of all kinds that support, sustain and protect human life beyond Earth.
+Identification of a set of top-level guidelines, standards and references governing the design, development, fabrication, testing, deployment and operation of pressurized habitable spacecraft of all kinds that support, sustain and protect human life beyond Earth.

-While Human Spaceflight (HSF) sub-systems and engineering are being addressed in other SDOs or CoSs, this CoS is focused on the systems and mission’s architecture of human spaceflight vessels.
+While Human Spaceflight (HSF) sub-systems and engineering are being addressed in other SDOs or CoSs, this CoS is focused on the systems and mission’s architecture of crewed spacecraft.
 Which essentially are artificial environments supporting human activity.
 Not constrained to government or commercial worker, the SACoS addresses living spaces for all people, in the timeline of 2020-2025.
 Future work will expand on this initial work.
-SACoS addresses any self-contained vessel and component of human spaceflight of any duration.
+SACoS addresses any self-contained spacecraft and component of human spaceflight of any duration.

-The SACoS was formed to establish the first organizational systems architecture ontology and other guiding or standard type documents, to provide a structured approach to Human Spaceflight (HSF) vessel design and development.
+The SACoS was formed to establish the first organizational systems architecture ontology and other guiding or standard type documents, to provide a structured approach to crewed spacecraft design and development.

 The SACoS undertakes a collaborative effort to define a three-level standard to structure and organize the complex international environment of human spaceflight, from the perspectives of human spaceflight systems design, development, simulations, training and operations.